ddugas5/ros2-learning-portfolio/README.md

 * Configuring Parameters Dynamically
 * Launch Files
 * URDFs
-* Running Simualtions Using Gazebo
+* Visualize a three wheeled robot in RVIZ2

 ## Currently Working On
 * Simulating a three wheeled robot in Gazebo